Image To LaTeX: How To Convert Math In Seconds (Without Losing Your Mind)

 • Are my fractions nested the right way?

 This instant feedback loop is everything.
 You can spot errors in seconds and fix them right there, in the same window.
 No more bouncing between apps, recompiling, and losing your train of thought.
-If you want to see more on how this works under the hood, we have a great guide on using ChatGPT for image analysis that goes deeper.
+If you want to see more on how this works under the hood, we have a great guide on using that goes deeper.

 Common Post-Conversion Fixes